openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 both `&` and `=` are used to designate parts of the query string.
 If data is being provided as a query parameter, and it may contain special characters, it must be fully URL-escaped.
 This is especially true with user provided data which could contain any character.
-Using the JavaScript URL-escaping methods as an example, you would use the ``encodeURIComponent`` function on the data which will URL-escape all special characters.
+Using the JavaScript URL-escaping functions as an example, you would use the ``encodeURIComponent`` function on the data which will URL-escape all special characters.
 Here is an example.